Dbquity/OneDriveSharing/README.md

 I hope that the set of repro steps below can help resolve the issue :-)

 > **Observation**
 > The `link.weburl` from the response in step 2 actually shows the file content when opened in a browser that is not logged in to OneDrive.
-> Please see the [last section](#observation-linkweburl-works-without-a-bearer-token) of this file.
+Please see the [last section](#observation-linkweburl-works-without-a-bearer-token) of this file for more detail.

 ## Step 1.
 Create a file to share
 On a OneDrive personal account for a.test@dbquity.com that I use for test purposes, I have created a folder, “Test”, that contains a single file, “ToShare.txt”: